 Looking to Buy a Home in Michigan?

-This program was launched in February 2025 by the Michigan State Housing Development Authority (MSHDA), this pilot program offers up to $25,000 in deferred second‑mortgage loans to eligible first‑generation Michigan homebuyers.
+This program was launched last year by the Michigan State Housing Development Authority (MSHDA), this pilot program offers up to $25,000 in deferred second‑mortgage loans to eligible first‑generation Michigan homebuyers.

 Backed by an $8 million appropriation, it aims to assist over 320 families statewide.